 - The work is conducted Monday to Friday, between 7 a.m. and 8 p.m., in accordance with municipal by-laws.

-Based on the current schedule, excavation will continue until fall 2021.
+Based on the current schedule, excavation will continue until summer 2022.
 However, as the work progresses, different digging equipment will be used, which will reduce the noise and vibrations.

 Could buildings near the worksite be damaged during the excavation work?